zextras/tech-doc/source/suite/backup.rst

 -  When the Zextras Backup module is started.

-..
+.. note:: While it is possible to enable this option, it is suggested to leave it disabled, because in certain situations, running SmartScan at every module restart can become a performance bottleneck, as it has been `discussed previously

-   **Note**
+   <#disable-scan>`_. \* Daily, if the Scan Operation Scheduling is

-   While it is possible to enable this option, it is suggested to leave it disabled, because in certain situations, running SmartScan at every module restart can become a performance bottleneck, as it has been `discussed previously <#disable-scan>`_. \* Daily, if the Scan Operation Scheduling is enabled in the Administration Zimlet \* When the Real Time Scanner is re-enabled via the Administration Zimlet after being previously disabled
+   enabled in the Administration Zimlet \* When the Real Time Scanner is re-enabled via the Administration Zimlet after being previously disabled

 .. _running_a_smartscan: